 We’re now conducting Renewable Backed RFPs for the supply of renewable energy in a simplified supply agreement.
 The benefits of this product include shorter contracting periods, reduced transaction costs and fast execution times.
 Our product offers customers a lower risk option to a traditional PPA and fully complies with Net Zero schemes such as the RE100 and Climate Active.
 The advantage of this product over other alternatives includes recognition of the generation source and the option for our customers to promote their environmental achievements via photo licensing.

-Well, that concludes this week’s Energy Market Wrap.
+Well, that concludes this week’s Australian Energy Market Wrap.
 I’m Scott Easton for Energy Action and remember don’t pay too much for your energy.